kalis26/Optimized-Word-Search-Using-BST-Variants/ReadMe.md

   * Conclusions based on empirical data.

+- To know more about the project, you can access the instructions folder.

 ## Insights & Recommandations

 * The majority of the practical work was done on the Khawarizm II+ AFE IDE using the Z language.
 The rest of the work was completed on Visual Studio Code using the C language.
 You can also use CodeBlocks and there won't be any compiling errors, even if there are, I uploaded in this folder the compiled "**TP2.exe**" that you can execute.